marland4a/wt32-eth01_nat_router/README.md

 It can achieve a bandwidth of more than 15mbps.

 The code is based on the [Console Component](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/console.html#console) and the [esp-idf-nat-example](https://github.com/jonask1337/esp-idf-nat-example).

+It is a fork of [martin-ger's esp32_nat_router](https://github.com/martin-ger/esp32_nat_router) to include support for the WT32-ETH01 ethernet port.

 ## Performance